Cauchy convergence in V-normed categories: Semi-normed and normed vector spaces

-of isometric embeddings of Euclidean spaces whose normed colimit is given by the direct sum (in $\mathsf{Vec}$) of its objects, normed accordingly.
-In the direct sum, we have the Cauchy sequence $(x_n)_n$, where the $i$-th component of $x_n$ is $\frac{1}{i+1}$ for $i\leq n$, and $0$ otherwise, but the sequence does not converge in $\bigoplus_n\mathbb R^n$. \end{example}
+of isometric embeddings of finite-dimensional spaces, normed by the $\max$-norm.
+As one checks easily, its normed colimit $\mathsf{NVec}_{\infty}$ exists and is given by the direct sum (in $\mathsf{Vec}$) of countably many copies of $\mathbb R$, with a norm that makes the colimit cocone consist of isometries.
+In the direct sum, we have the Cauchy sequence $(x_n)_n$, where the $i$-th component of $x_n$ is $\frac{1}{i+1}$ for $i\leq n$, and $0$ otherwise, but the sequence does not converge in $\mathbb R^{(\infty)}$. \end{example}